Remember , remember

 of the crime and who are willing to assist law enforcement and government officials in the investigation of the

+criminal activity.
 Since October 17, 2007 regulations have allowed for adjudication of the U non-immigrant

 petition for a temporary visa to remain in the United States.
 The U visa holder and his or her qualifying family